TritaniumLabs/trellis-examples/README.md

 <tr><td>hash</td><td>Yes</td><td>The hash value or signature to be returned.
 This must be a valid hash posted to the blockchain</td></tr>
 <tr><td>block/td><td>Yes</td><td>The hash value of the block transaction where the data is location on the blockchain.</td></tr>
 </table>
+Since the transaction block number is specified, there is no guarantee that the record is the latest transaction for the hash.
+The endpoint verifies that the is contained in the specified transaction by reading the transaction directly from a blockchain node bypassing any metadata stored to manage blockchain data.

 ### Results
 {<br>"amount":-100100,<br>"blockIndex":359355,<br>"extra":"",<br>"fee":100,<br>"isBase":false,<br>